top of page

 Does My Dog Need Meds?

 Clients often ask me if their anxious, fearful, or aggressive dog needs prescription medication to cope.
 Sometimes, they ask about things like CBD, too.
 (I have yet to see CBD work for anxious dogs, and one of the studies sometimes cited to me was not done as a double-blind, meaning we can't know there was no placebo effect.)
 Other times, clients have no idea their dog is experiencing atypical stress levels.
-Stress can be expressed with what we call "fight or flight" as well as "freeze" or "fidget."
+Stress can be expressed with what we call "fight or flight" as well as "freeze" or "fawn" and even "fidget."
 (Fidget is humping, jumping, zooming, arousal biting, and "wild" behavior.)
 I suggest a discussion with a vet, ideally a vet behaviorist, and I can provide data points to help them make decisions.

 • I might list body language and behaviors I see in response to identified triggers.